I’m an autistic woman who uses eye contact to assert authority and dominance. To observers I have good eye contact. Here’s what’s really going on.

 One day in the gym locker room a stranger asked what I was drinking.
 I gave her eye contact with my answer.

-This is crucial when dealing with various contractors or jerks off the street and everything in between, because you never know whom you’re dealing with.
 Avoiding eye contact gives power to the other person.
 I don’t want that.

 My solid eye contact tells people I’m self-assured and not easily intimidated.
 If I give good eye contact as the listener, this “makes room” for drifting while I’m the talker!